childmindresearch/ba-timeseries-gradients/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![L-GPL License](https://img.shields.io/badge/license-L--GPL-blue.svg)](LICENSE)

 This is a command line interface (CLI) for running BrainSpace on BIDS-compliant datasets.
+BrainSpace is a toolbox for macroscale gradient mapping, a common method to reduce the dimensionality of neuroimaging data.
 Gradients are computed for volumetric files in NIFTI format, or surface files in GIFTI format.
 For more details on BrainSpace, see the [BrainSpace documentation](https://brainspace.readthedocs.io/en/latest/).

 ## Installation